open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Hello world

-Now that we have defined our element, we can start adding a template. lit-element uses lit-html to handle the templating. lit-html works by writing HTML inside of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which are strings that can span multiple lines:
+Now that we have defined our element, we can start adding a template. lit-element uses lit-html to handle the templating.

+lit-html works by writing HTML inside of template literals.
+These are a type of strings which can span multiple lines, ideal for writing HTML:

 ```js
 const template = `